 A goal-scoring machine for Trinidad and Tobago, he became the most lethal Caribbean striker in international football history.

-Born in the football-loving nation of Trinidad and Tobago, Stern John's powerful frame and nose for goal launched him on a transatlantic career.
-He first made his mark in Major League Soccer with the Columbus Crew, his scoring prowess quickly earning him a move to England.
-There, he became a familiar and often frustrating figure for Championship defenders, turning out for a string of clubs including Nottingham Forest, Birmingham City, and Coventry.
-While his club journey saw him bounce between teams, his true legacy was cemented in the green of his national team.
-John's relentless finishing saw him smash records, becoming the all-time leading scorer from the CONCACAF region.
-After hanging up his boots, he transitioned into management, taking on the challenge of guiding smaller Caribbean national teams, aiming to replicate his goal-scoring wisdom from the touchline.
+Stern John became the all-time leading scorer from the CONCACAF region while playing for Trinidad and Tobago.
+Born in 1976, his powerful frame and nose for goal launched a transatlantic career.
+He first made his mark in Major League Soccer with the Columbus Crew, then moved to England.
+There he became a familiar figure for Championship defenders, playing for Nottingham Forest, Birmingham City, and Coventry.
+After retiring, he transitioned into management, guiding smaller Caribbean national teams, aiming to replicate his goal-scoring wisdom from the touchline.

 1965–1980